-In August 2009 BMW announced its PHEV concept car.
-This is a parallel hybrid which combines BMW ActiveHybrid technology with an efficient 1.5 litre 3-cylinder turbodiesel engine in front of the rear axle and an electric motor on each axle, drive normally being from all three.
+In August 2009 BMW announced its PHEV concept car, which has since developed into the i8 concept car.
+This was a parallel hybrid which combines BMW ActiveHybrid technology with an efficient 1.5 litre three-cylinder turbodiesel engine in front of the rear axle and an electric motor on each axle, drive normally being from all three.
 The rear electric motor gives consistent 24.6 kW and peak 38 kW, linked with the diesel motor, the front one is synchronous giving continuous output of 60 kW and peak power of 83.5 kW.
 Regenerative braking from the rear axle charges the 10.8 kWh lithium-polymer battery pack which is arranged along the centre axis of the floor pan.
 Its mass is only 85 kg.
 Mains charging is through a 220 volt 16 amp plug, giving full, recharge in 2.5 hours.
 At 380 volts and 32 amps charge time is 44 minutes.
 Electric-only range is 50 km, giving 17.5 kWh/100km.
 Mass is 1400 kg.

 In mid-2010 Mercedes announced its SLS AMGE-Cell EV car.
 Traction is provided by four synchronous electric motors with a combined peak output of 392 kW and a maximum torque of 880 Nm.
 The four compact electric motors each achieve a maximum rpm of 12,000 rpm and are positioned near the wheels so that, compared with wheel-hub motors, the unsprung masses are substantially reduced.
 It has a liquid-cooled high-voltage (400 volt) lithium-ion battery featuring a modular design with an energy content of 48 kWh (3 x 16 kWh) and a capacity of 40 amp-hours.